ey-background-erp

 For these reasons, OT visibility typically requires a combination of discovery methods — each suitable for different parts of the environment.

-Used during commissioning or vendor handover, but prone to gaps if not continuously updated.
+It is used during commissioning or vendor handover, but is prone to gaps if not continuously updated.

 Extracting information from: